-Has he never thought to travel or live elsewhere, we ask.
 “When I was younger I travelled, but not the sightseeing-for-three-days kind of tour.
 I spent two months living in Florence, for example, in one super-cheap place where I struck up a close friendship with the clean-up guy who was actually a student from Spain — although I didn’t know a word of Spanish or he a word of English.
 We ended up travelling together to Venice and Padua, along the way meeting a couple of brothers who joined our junket.
 That’s the way to travel,” he says.
 We completely agree.

 Q. What do you most love about your work as a linguistic?

 A. I honestly don’t know why everything about semantics fascinates me, but it does.
 Maybe I like it because to everyone else it’s dull as dirt.